inayatkh/tracking-python3/Readme.md

 	0  for boosting, 1 for MKL, 2 for KCF, 3 for TLD, 4 for MedianFlow, and 5 for GOTURN

 This code will track the face in the live video stream from webcam

+#### usage multiple object tracking:

+	$ python trackMultipleObjects.py -t 0  -v path-to-video-file

+the input t specifies the methd:
+	0  for boosting, 1 for MKL, 2 for KCF, 3 for TLD, 4 for MedianFlow, and 5 for GOTURN

 ## *References*